 Smalls – Cannon & James North – A Tiny Take-Away Coffee Spot.
 If you’re trying to avoid dairy, they have a coconut / almond milk combo that is faaantastic

-Saint James – beautiful space, hi-tech Steam Punk coffee machines, cereal marshmallow bars and that drive-thru sandwich!!
+Saint James – beautiful space, hi-tech Steam Punk coffee machines, and that drive-thru sandwich!!

 Democracy – Locke Street – this vegan coffeshop took over the space once housed by the beloved Locke Street Bakery – and you can still buy their bagels there!

 Detour – Downtown Dundas – Detour roasts their own beans, and you can catch them at the cafe on King street in Dundas.
-In 2018 the cafe is undergoing a change as it is rebranded and relaunched as an Heirloom Bakery!
-Dear Grain
+In 2018 they got new owners and the Cafe got a facelift that is absolutely stunning!

 Mulberry – James Street North – loads of Gluten Free options, hosts live music, local artists shows, is licensed to serve alcohol and you have to try the Hello Dolly’s